Skip to main content

 Develop your confidence and knowledge in assessing computing across the primary age range.

-Develop your confidence and knowledge in assessing computing across the primary age range.
-Effective teaching includes the skilful use of assessment, to check children’s knowledge and understanding, and to overcome misconceptions.
-Accurate assessment informs adapted teaching, allowing teachers to build upon previous learning and supporting development of ideas and skills through the whole computing curriculum.
-This CPD aims to improve teachers’ knowledge of how to accurately assess their pupils.
-Through a range of in-lesson and summative assessment approaches you will confidently evaluate learning in computing, in ways that complement teaching across all subjects.
-You’ll find out what is different about computing, ensuring that your assessment of programming knowledge and skills is accurate.
+Through a range of formative and summative assessment approaches you will confidently evaluate learning in computing, exploring various methods of evidence gathering to support and validate assessment data.
+You’ll find out what is different about assessing computing compared to other subjects, ensuring that your assessment of each strand is accurate.
 You’ll also consider how to assess computational thinking – the key capability to solve problems using computers.
 Schools follow a diverse set of assessment policies and practices – this CPD recognises the different school contexts and guides participants to apply techniques and tools that work with, not against, the wider school ethos.

 Who is it for?